aimxhaisse/geo-backtracer/README.md

 A service to store GPS-like locations of O(million) users in real-time, and provide a way to backtrace over a period of 30 days, users that were close for more than 15 minutes.
+This is just one brick that can be coupled with backends aggregating points from mobile phones; it is meant to be scalable and solve this single problem.

 ## Status

-This is a work in progress.
+This is a work in progress, at the moment, this service can handle about 1 million active users sending 1 GPS point every minute.
+Next steps are:

+- API to delete points for a user (to comply with GDPR)
+- garbage collection after a given horizon of days (WIP)
+- optimization for users not moving (see the Client Side section below)
+- horizontal scaling

 ## Development

+Development environment for now is on Mac OS, but could likely be adapted to Unices (goal is to have this run on GNU/Linux).

 Install the following dependencies: